 - Inclusion in FIN’s community of practice to enable you to share experiences and learn from our community of Guides.

-Questions can be addressed to Jordan Joly, FIN’s Program Coordinator, at email@example.com.
+Questions?
+Email Jordan Joly, FIN’s Program Coordinator, at email@example.com.